ash47/Frota/README.md

  - **sunstrikewars**
   - Added header + language files for it
   - Lots of hooks need to be added before this game mode can be made
+ - **pureskill**
+  - An unoffical gamemode: Play as mirana with skewer, arrow, meat hook and ice shards.

 ###How do I use this?###
  - Keep in mind it is still in development, and may be buggy